DataIntellectTech/TorQ/docs/InstallGuide.md

 <td> data </td>
 <td>

 An optional parameter.
-That is if you want to have your database live in a different part of the system rather than the place where the code lives.
+That is if you want to have your data directory as defined by TORQDATAHOME live in a different part of the system rather than the place where the code lives.
 Can be used as follows:

 `data=/home/data/torq_data`